aaronpowell/html2jade-website/README.md

+HTML to JADE converter online :
-A site that will convert a HTML snippet to a Jade snippet.
-Useful for testing out how something would look in Jade vs HTML
+This website will convert a HTML snippet to a Jade snippet.
+It is useful for testing out how something would look in Jade vs HTML.